longturn/freeciv21/docs/Playing/faq.rst

 What government do you start under?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You start under Despotism in :term:`LTT`.
+You start under :government:`Despotism` in :term:`LTT`.
 This is a ruleset configured item.

 Do things that give more trade only give this bonus if there is already at least 1 trade produced on a tile?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^